-The experiment itself involved the development of two learning concepts, both drawn from Services Marketing theory.
-The first concept concerned customer satisfaction and addressed the 'Expectancy Disconfirmation Model'.
-The second concept concerned the measurement of service quality and focussed on the Service Quality (ServQual) Model.
-These two concepts were chosen as neither of them were particularly difficult to understand, different enough from what these students may have already studied.
-Students who had previously studied Services Marketing were excluded from the experiment to control for prior learning.
-The learning material was presented in six different ways (conditions: see Table 2 below) with an additional representation of the content being added for each subsequent condition, with Condition 6 representing the highest number of representations of content used in this experiment.
+The experiment itself involved the development of two learning concepts, both drawn from services marketing theory.
+The first concept concerned customer satisfaction and addressed the 'expectancy disconfirmation model'.
+The second concept concerned the measurement of service quality and focussed on the ServQual model.
+Neither concept is particularly difficult to understand.
+Students who had previously studied services marketing were excluded from the experiment to control for prior learning.
+The learning material was presented in six different ways (conditions) with an additional representation of the content being added for each subsequent condition, with Condition 6 representing the highest number of representations of content used in this experiment. (see Table 1).